openshift/managed-cluster-config/docs/backplane/requirements/acs/10-acs-managed-service.md

 For where access is applied

 These permissions are a baseline access for the ACS:CS team across OSD/ROSA infra.
+Scope of permissions are the Red Hat servers hosting ACS Central (fleetshard) and not to end-customer clusters.

 ## backplane-acs-admins-cluster: `cluster`
 Permissions at cluster scope.